seed-rs/seed-rs.org/crate/guides/0.6.0/routing.md

 Seed includes flexible routing, inspired by [Reason-React](https://github.com/reasonml/reason-react/blob/master/docs/router.md):
-You can trigger state changes that update the address bar, and can be nagivated to/from using forward and back buttons.
+You can trigger state changes that update the address bar, and can be navigated to/from using forward and back buttons.
 This works for landing-page routing as well, provided your server is configured to support.
 See the seed-rs.org [source](https://github.com/seed-rs/seed-rs.org/tree/master/crate/src) and [todomvc](https://github.com/seed-rs/seed/tree/master/examples/todomvc) example.